STRAN90/Milestone-project-2/README.md

 ### Future Implementations.

-  * Add more levels to increase difficulty, for example larger sums or division and multiplication levels.
+  * Add more levels to increase difficulty.
+For example, larger sums or division and multiplication levels.
   * Send email notification to user once form has been submitted.
   * Background soundtrack for the game, to engage the user more.